Smartphone: Legal

 A "patent war" between Samsung and Apple started when the latter claimed that the original Galaxy S Android phone copied the interfaceand possibly the hardwareof Apple's iOS for the iPhone 3GS.
 There was also smartphone patents licensing and litigation involving Sony Mobile, Google, Apple Inc., Samsung, Microsoft, Nokia, Motorola, HTC, Huawei and ZTE, among others.
 The conflict is part of the wider "patent wars" between multinational technology and software corporations.
 To secure and increase market share, companies granted a patent can sue to prevent competitors from using the methods the patent covers.
 Since the 2010s the number of lawsuits, counter-suits, and trade complaints based on patents and designs in the market for smartphones, and devices based on smartphone operating systems such as Android and iOS, has increased significantly.
 Initial suits, countersuits, rulings, license agreements, and other major events began in 2009 as the smartphone market stated to grow more rapidly by 2012.

-Medical

-With the rise in number of mobile medical apps in the market place, government regulatory agencies raised concerns on the safety of the use of such applications.
-These concerns were transformed into regulation initiatives worldwide with the aim of safeguarding users from untrusted medical advice.
-According to the findings of these medical experts in recent years, excessive smartphone use in society may lead to headaches, sleep disorders and insufficient sleep, while severe smartphone addiction may lead to physical health problems, such as hunchback, muscle relaxation and uneven nutrition.